BoxcarsAI/boxcars/README.md

 ## Concepts
 All of these concepts are in a module named Boxcars:
 - Prompt: a prompt is used by an Engine to generate text results.
 - Engine: an entity that generates text from a Prompt.
+OpenAI's LLM can be one and is the default one if not specified.
-- Boxcar: an encapsulation that does one thing (search, math, SQL, etc) and a many use an Engine to get their work accomplished.cc
+- Boxcar: an encapsulation that does one thing (search, math, SQL, etc) and a many use an Engine to get their work accomplished.
-- Train: given a list of Boxcars and an Engine, an answer if found by breaking the promlem into peices for an indvidual Boxcar to solve.
-This is all joined back together to yield a final result.
+- Train: given a list of Boxcars and an Engine, will find an answer by breaking the promlem into peices for contained indvidual Boxcar to solve.
+Individual results are used until a final answer is found.
 There is currently only one implementation - ZeroShot.
 You can construct it directly, or just use `Boxcars::default_train`

 ## Installation